CODE 104-Key mechanical keyboard review

 The back case of the keyboard features 5-way cable routing and heavy rubber pads to prevent any slipping around your desk.

 The DIP switch panel on the underside of the mechanical keyboard.
 These switches are used to change between Mac mode, Dvorak, Colemak, disable OS keys, and more.
-The full list of their features are listed on the included User Guide.
+The full list of their features is listed in the included User Guide.

 The White LED backlights have 7 different brightness settings and can be turned off completely.
 These can be quite bright at their highest setting, and the steel backplate is painted white as well to reflect more light.
 The CODE mechanical keyboard has onboard memory to save your backlighting brightness preferences.
 The “Lock” indicator lights are very subtle over the numpad.